promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 IP address converted to country using [MaxMind GeoIP database](http://dev.maxmind.com/).
 The database is a binary file loaded into `GeoIPBolt’s` heap. `GeoIpLookupService` ensures that it’s loaded only once per JVM.

-## Installing and building the Application
+## Installing and building the Demo Application

 Step 1.
 Download [{%download%}](http://www.gigaspaces.com/LatestProductVersion) XAP.